-- 1. Any travel expenses for which reimbursement is requested and allowed shall be for actual and necessary expenses incurred when conducting business for the Village and will be approved on the following basis. - a.
+- 1. Any Village Employee must complete the Travel and Conference Request and obtain the Mayors signature. - 2.
+Any travel expenses for which reimbursement is requested and allowed shall be for actual and necessary expenses incurred when conducting business for the Village and will be approved on the following basis. - a.
 Mileage rates as approved by IRS. - b.
 Parking necessary parking. - c.
 Tolls for bridges, thruway charges, etc. - d.
 Meals reimbursed subject to the IRS per diem rate - e.
 Lodging arrangements will be made by the Village Clerk, Village Treasurer or Village Manager. - f.
-Miscellaneous per receipt if for business purposes. - 2.
-Whenever practical, travel shall be approved in advance by the Village Board. - 3.
-Receipts or other documentation should be submitted for all expenses but if receipts are lost, a statement attesting to the charges may be accepted. - 4.
+Miscellaneous per receipt if for business purposes. - 3.
+Whenever practical, travel shall be approved in advance by the Village Board. - 4.
 Reimbursement procedure.
-Upon completion of the travel a statement of all expenses with receipts shall be submitted to the Board who shall authorize the reimbursement to the employee. - Unauthorized expenses.
+Upon completion of the travel a statement of all expenses with receipts shall be submitted to the Board who shall authorize the reimbursement to the employee. - 5.
+Unauthorized expenses.
 Expenses such as alcoholic beverages, valet, laundry services, newspaper, entertainment expenses, or for other personal items will not be reimbursed. - 6.
 Whenever possible, Village employees shall drive village vehicles.
 If a village vehicle is not available, the employee may drive their personal vehicle but the Village shall not be held liable for any damages that may happen to their vehicle, pay for any of the employee's insurance deductible.